marionleborgne/cloudbrain/README.md

 start analyzing for anomalies!

 ##Licence
-CloudBrain has been adapted from Skyline, a tool for server monitoring.
+CloudBrain has been adapted from Skyline, a monitoring tool for cloud infrastructures.
 The MIT licence is included [here](https://github.com/marionleborgne/cloudbrain/blob/master/LICENSE.md).